upsidedownlabs/upsidedownlabs.github.io/_sources/software/tools/npg-lite-flasher/index.rst

 Setting up the hardware
 ***********************

 Let's get started by getting your NPG Lite or ESP32 development board ready.
+Turn ON the NPG Lite using the power switch located on the side of the board.

 Installation
 ******************